IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_vol_snapshotclass_topology.md

 driver: block.csi.ibm.com
 deletionPolicy: Delete
 parameters:
-  # non-csi.storage.k8s.io parameters may be specified in by_system_id per system and/or outside by_system_id as the cross-system default.
+  # non-csi.storage.k8s.io parameters may be specified in by_management_id per system and/or outside by_management_id as the cross-system default.

-  by_system_id: '{"demo-system-id-1":{"pool":"demo-pool-1","SpaceEfficiency":"deduplicated","snapshot_name_prefix":"demo-prefix-1"},
+  by_management_id: '{"demo-management-id-1":{"pool":"demo-pool-1","SpaceEfficiency":"deduplicated","snapshot_name_prefix":"demo-prefix-1"},
-                  "demo-system-id-2":{"pool":"demo-pool-2","snapshot_name_prefix":"demo-prefix-2"}}'  # Optional.
+                      "demo-management-id-2":{"pool":"demo-pool-2","snapshot_name_prefix":"demo-prefix-2"}}'  # Optional.
   pool: demo-pool                    # Optional.
 Use to create the snapshot on a different pool than the source.
   SpaceEfficiency: thin              # Optional.
 Use to create the snapshot with a different space efficiency than the source.
   snapshot_name_prefix: demo-prefix  # Optional.